Will they get home in time for Christmas? Why is there no cellular service anywhere in Texas? Exit Speed may or may not have the answers.

 I've been wanting to start a regular movie review piece for RideApart for a while now, and only because of the holidays this week have I had the time to waste.
-Luckily, I found a obscure movie featuring bikes that takes place on Christmas, so it's a perfect subject: Exit Speed (2008).
-This movie can be streamed via Hulu or Amazon, so if you get bored and you are stuck somewhere with family, it should be readily available.
+Luckily, I found a obscure movie featuring bikes that takes place near Christmas, so it's a perfect subject: Exit Speed (2008).
+This movie can be streamed via Amazon, so if you get bored and you are stuck somewhere with family, it should be readily available.

 This is an ark movie, and if you've seen Stagecoach, Speed or Airplane, you pretty much know the drill—a ragtag group of strangers traveling together must learn to put aside their differences and work as a team to survive.
 In this movie—like in Speed—they are all on a bus.
 The adversity they have to overcome is a bunch of homicidal, meth smoking stunters on beat up sportbikes.
 I hate to see bikers cast as the bad guys, but in this case, at least it seems like they hired actual stunters using their own bikes, and possibly smoking their own drugs (I'm not judging).
 All I'm saying is that these guys look legit, not like the typical Hollywood folks.